Alishah222/Cyber-Security/Introduction to Cyber Security.md

+# Why We Need Cyber Security?
+Cybersecurity is important to keep our personal and sensitive information safe from being stolen or misused by hackers or other unauthorized people online.
 # what is cyber security?
 Cybersecurity is the practice of protecting computer systems, networks, and online assets from theft, damage, or unauthorized access.
 It involves implementing technologies, processes, and policies to secure sensitive data and prevent cyber attacks, data breaches, and other security incidents.
 ## CIA TRAID